 Jury says no wrongdoing by sheriff's office after 2014 fatal shooting

-A federal jury has ruled against a St. Lucie County family that had filed a wrongful death lawsuit in a fatal deputy-involved shooting on the Treasure Coast.
+A federal jury has ruled against a St. Lucie County family who had filed a wrongful death lawsuit in a fatal deputy-involved shooting on the Treasure Coast.

 Greg Hill was shot four times through his garage door by a St. Lucie County Sheriff's deputy after they responded to complaints of loud music coming from his home on Avenue Q in Fort Pierce in 2014.